Server-Side CORS Configuration & Header Management

 CORS Preflight Mechanics & OPTIONS Routing

 Browsers initiate preflight requests when encountering non-simple HTTP methods or custom headers.
-A request is classified as non-simple if it uses PUT, DELETE, PATCH, or includes headers like Authorization.
+A request is classified as non-simple if it uses PUT, DELETE, PATCH, or includes non-safelisted headers like Authorization.
 The Content-Type must be application/x-www-form-urlencoded, multipart/form-data, or text/plain to bypass preflight. application/json always triggers it.

 The server must intercept OPTIONS requests before application routing logic.
 A compliant response requires a 200 or 204 status code.
 The response must explicitly echo allowed methods and headers.
 Preflight caching relies on Access-Control-Max-Age to reduce network overhead.